Nanorice/handshake/README.md

 ## License

 This project is licensed under the MIT License.

+## Database Configuration

+The application uses MongoDB as its database.
+Important details:

+- **Database Name**: `test`
+- **Connection String**: `mongodb://localhost:27017/test`
+- **Configuration File**: See `server/DATABASE_CONFIG.md` for more details

+If you encounter any issues with database connectivity, please ensure:

+1. MongoDB is running locally on port 27017
+2. The `.env` file in the server directory has the correct MONGODB_URI value
+3. All collections are in the `test` database